How to Drive Impact with Channel Capacity Planning

 Channels are an interesting discipline because it has both an element of art and science.
 In order to have a great channel capacity plan you need a channel management team that uses data to model different scenarios to determine how to achieve business objectives — this is the science — and a field team that understands the relationships they have in the market — the art.

-At The Spur Group, we have helped many clients with this exercise, and we’ve distilled the process down into some critical elements.
-Our goal here is to explain those elements and give you a roadmap of how to apply them to your overall go-to-market strategy to achieve business results that matter.
+At The Spur Group, we have helped many clients with this exercise, and we’ve distilled down the process to some critical elements.
+Our goal is to explain those elements and give you a roadmap of how to apply them to your overall go-to-market strategy to achieve business results.

 The goal of capacity planning